FAQ’s about Vantage Point

 Human Service Workers are always available and can answer most of your questions.

 Meet our staff at Vantage Point.
+All our staff complete annual Cultural Competency training.
 Case Managers are available every day generally from 8am-9pm.

 Therapists are generally available Monday-Friday 8am-5pm.